xiaomixiaomi-evyu7su7-ultrachinese-evshenzhennanshantech-tourev-tourism

 Worth 15 minutes on your way out.
 The ground floor shows the full Xiaomi ecosystem: flagship phones (Xiaomi 15 series and successors), Redmi Book laptops, the Mi Mix tri-fold concept, and the smart home lineup (robot vacuums, air purifiers, Mi TV, smart toothbrushes, and the inexplicably comprehensive pet-feeding ecosystem).
 If you're going back to a country where Xiaomi isn't sold, this is a useful benchmark for what Western consumer electronics at the same price point would look like.

-How to Get to Xiaomi EV Space Shenzhen
+How Do You Get to Xiaomi EV Space Shenzhen?

 From Houhai Station Exit D, walk south along Haide Avenue for ~800 meters; Xiaomi's flagship is on the south side of Haide 3rd Road, flanked by several other tech brand stores.
 From High-Tech Park Station Exit A, walk north ~700 meters.